 Below is our current mission statement:

 “Our mission is to promote mental health and marriage & family flourishing through quality, affordable mental health services that are integrated with the fullness of the Catholic faith.
-We offer individual, couples and family psychotherapy, as well as psychological and psychoeducational assessments.
-Our clinicians are trained in the resolution of a broad range of psychological, emotional, social and educational problems, and remain faithful to the Magisterium of the Catholic Church.
-We seek to aid clients to overcome human barriers to living their faith, and thus offer a holistic perspective which works with their faith rather than against their faith.
-Our clients’ relationship with their parish and their spiritual life is an important component of working with them to promote their dignity and value as a whole person.”
+We offer individual, couples, and family psychotherapy, as well as psychological and psychoeducational assessments.
+Our clinicians are trained in the resolution of a broad range of psychological, emotional, social, and educational problems, and remain faithful to the Magisterium of the Catholic Church.
+We seek to aid clients to overcome human barriers to living their faith, and thus offer a holistic perspective that works with their faith rather than against their faith.
+Our client’s relationship with their parish and their spiritual life is an important component of working with them to promote their dignity and value as a whole person.”